fChristenson/My-life-as-a-programmer/README.md

 > I am an experienced software engineer in a new job, but I finding it extremely hard to follow someone else's vision and timelines.
 What can help me be a better team player?

-> As a software engineer, how do you really care about using the best software engineering practices at work or are you happy simply getting your work done?

 > What career advice do you have for a software engineer approaching 50 years old in order to stay employed?

 > Do senior software engineers feel threatened when junior hires are catching up?

-> What skills does a senior engineer have over an intermediate developer?

-> Why is it damn near impossible to get a software engineering job if you don’t have “experience”?

 > As a software engineer, did you ever have a colleague younger than you but way better than you in terms of skills?

 > I am doing all the work in my DevOps department and the Senior Engineers are clueless, what can I do to move up the ladder?

-> What are the cons of hiring an overqualified software engineer?

-> Who is the most skillful software engineer you have worked with?
-What are the three things you admired about them?

 > What does a regret hire look like in Software Engineering?